patrickfay/ski-tracker/app/modules/README.md

 # Modules

-This directory holds all of the reusable modules needed for this application.
+This directory holds all modules needed for this application.

 **PLEASE NOTE** that these modules are **not** used in the same way as the components found within the `/components` directory.
 These modules are **NOT GLOBAL**, meaning these modules are used for specific functionalities of the application (ie. for an **entry**).